jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   - **Spirit Guide:** If a Wraith Construct unit is within 3" of a SPIRITSEER model (except those that are In Disarray or Panicking), they can be affected by friendly Psychic powers from the Runes of Battle discipline as if they had the CORE keyword.

+  ### Clairvoyance Dice:
+  Certain rules in the codex will allow units to gain Clairvoyance dice.
+When a unit gains a Clairvoyance die, roll a D6 and place it next to that unit.
+These dice can be used until the end of the battle round in one of the following ways:
+  - When that unit would make a Hit or a Wound D66 roll, you can use the Clairvoyance die as both the 'tens' roll and the 'ones' roll.
+  - When that unit would make a Damage roll, you can instead use the Clairvoyance die.
+If that Damage roll is something other than a D6 (for example, a D3 roll), read the value on the Clairvoyance die accordingly.
+  - When that unit would make a Saving throw or a Deny the Witch roll, you can use the Clairvoyance die instead.
+  - When that unit would make a Psychic test, you can use the Clairvoyance die instead of one of the dice that would be rolled.
+  - When that unit would make a Charge roll, you can use the result on the Clairvoyance die instead of the usual 2D3 roll to determine charge distance.
+  Clairvoyance dice must be substituted for any of these rolls before these rolls are made.

 ---

 ## Craftworld Attributes